 - A. General.
 After completing the baseline integrity assessment of a covered segment, an operator must continue to assess the line pipe of that segment at the intervals specified in §3339 and periodically evaluate the integrity of each covered pipeline segment as provided in Subsection B of this Section.
 An operator must reassess a covered segment on which a prior assessment is credited as a baseline under §3321.E by no later than December 17, 2009.
 An operator must reassess a covered segment on which a baseline assessment is conducted during the baseline period specified in §3321.D by no later than seven years after the baseline assessment of that covered segment unless the evaluation under Subsection B of this Section indicates earlier reassessment.
 [49 CFR 192.937(a)] - B. Evaluation.
 An operator must conduct a periodic evaluation as frequently as needed to assure the integrity of each covered segment.
 The periodic evaluation must be based on a data integration and risk assessment of the entire pipeline as specified in §3317.
 For plastic transmission pipelines, the periodic evaluation is based on the threat analysis specified in §3317.D.
 For all other transmission pipelines, the evaluation must consider the past and present integrity assessment results, data integration and risk assessment information (§3317), and decisions about remediation (§3333) and additional preventive and mitigative actions (§3335).
 An operator must use the results from this evaluation to identify the threats specific to each covered segment and the risk represented by these threats [49 CFR 192.937(b)]. - C. Assessment Methods.
-In conducting the integrity reassessment, an operator must assess the integrity of the line pipe in the covered segment by any of the following methods as appropriate for the threats to which the covered segment is susceptible (see §3317), or by confirmatory direct assessment under the conditions specified in §3331 [49 CFR 192.937(c)]:
+In conducting the integrity reassessment, an operator must assess the integrity of the line pipe in each covered segment by applying one or more of the following methods for each threat to which the